Cincinnati Catastrophic Injury Lawyer Investigating Ohio Workplace Ventilation Hazards

 Confined spaces and poorly ventilated areas can be deadly or may regularly result in serious injury, or severe illness.
 Repeated exposure to paint fumes, pesticides, solvents, asbestos, mold, dust or other cleaning agents over long periods can have very harmful effects on the body.

 Inhalation of toxins without proper protective equipment can lead to kidney, brain and liver damage.
-With any ventilation hazards, workers risk injury with the silent dangers of toxic chemicals in confined spaces.
+With any ventilation hazards, Maintenance Crews with the silent dangers of toxic chemicals in confined spaces.

 Joe Lyon is a highly-rated Cincinnati Catastrophic Injury lawyer and Ohio employer negligence attorney.
 Mr. Lyon has represented plaintiffs nationwide in a wide variety of workplace injury and toxic exposure claims.

 Confined spaces are common in many Ohio workplaces.
 A confined space is defined by OSHA as an area with restricted entry or exit, hazardous atmospheres or risk of engulfment.
 Employers must ensure that workers do not enter a confined space unless the employer has a confined space entry permit and complies with safety regulations.